wooferzfg/wwrando/README.md

 If using Dolphin you can use [Hypatia's HD Texture Pack](https://onthegreatsea.tumblr.com/DOWNLOADS)

-Gecko codes you may want to use:
+Gecko codes you may want to use (by Ralf and wiiztec on gbatemp forums)

-Second set of equipped items:
+Second set of equipped items
 283ED84A FFFB0004
 A8000000 00000000
 C0000000 0000000B